rjbultitude/theconditionalorchestra/README.md

 Update logic as described in App Logic and spreadsheet

 Consider swapping organDist for a guitar

+Consider using a state manager to update the humid arpeggio and display (chords)

 Consider reflow of program flow so that the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)